-DO cut back finished annuals, diseased plants, or any that may take over if allowed to self-seed freely.
+DO cut back finished annuals, diseased plants, or anything that may take over if allowed to self-seed freely.

 DO cut back peony, iris and hosta foliage, which can harbour pests and diseases.

-DO Clear Out Leaves, Dead Branches, Weeds and Perennials.
-Trimming perennials and cleaning up leaves will avoid future garden problems such as insects, slugs and snails, and powdery mildew on roses and apple trees.
+DO clear out leaves, dead branches, weeds and perennials.
+Trimming perennials and cleaning up leaves will help avoid future garden problems such as insects, slugs and snails, and powdery mildew on roses and apple trees.
 Remove dead and diseased branches from trees (but don’t prune at this time).
 Weeding in the fall will help to limit the number that will grow back in the spring.
 You can add all this garden debris to your compost pile for future use; remember to avoid using diseased material.

 DO rake and remove leaves from the lawn every week; grass needs sunlight in fall for strong growth in spring.

-DO continue to water if the weather is dry; perennials and woody types-especially newly planted ones and evergreens, including broadleaf types such as euonymus-need moisture to survive winter.
+DO continue to water if the weather is dry; perennials and woody types-especially newly planted ones and evergreens, including broadleaf types need moisture to survive winter.
 Before freezing, make sure you turn off all your water sources and store the hoses in sheds.

 DO use winter mulch to help soil maintain a more even temperature.
 This helps plants survive where alternating periods of freezing and thawing don’t provide consistent snow cover.
-Lay cut up boughs from Christmas trees on beds to trap snow that might otherwise blow away.
+Consider laying cut up boughs from Christmas trees on beds to trap snow that might otherwise blow away.

-DO Plant bulbous Asiatic and Oriental lilies in late fall to ensure flower bud set.
+DO plant bulbous Asiatic and Oriental lilies in late fall.
 When planting is delayed until spring they may not get enough chilling and come up blind, with no flowers.

-DO collect branches with berries, crop gourds and pumpkins, cut sunflowers or dry wheat and create your own arrangements for a centrepiece or for a container in front of your door.
+DO collect branches with berries, crop gourds and pumpkins, cut sunflowers or dry wheat and create your own arrangements for a centrepiece or for a container at your front door.